-The LucidSound LS31 is a good wireless gaming headset with plenty of control options but takes some time to get used to.
+The LucidSound LS31 Wireless is a good gaming headset with plenty of control options but takes some time to get used to.
 It has decent audio reproduction and is comfortable for long gaming sessions.
-It also uses a dual microphone system for accurate recording/transmitting of your voice.
+It also uses a dual-microphone system for accurate recording/transmitting of your voice.
 Unfortunately, the headset feels quite loose on the head and doesn’t create an air-tight seal, which is important for isolating ambient noise, meaning it will be better suited for quiet environments.
 On the upside, the USB dongle reduces the latency to a minimal amount that you shouldn’t notice, and you’ll be able to enjoy your games from your couch thanks to their good wireless range.

 The LucidSound LS31 is a gaming headset that doesn’t really look like one if you detach the microphone.
 They look like regular headphones with thick padding, but the cups do look a bit cheap due to the thin plastic.
 They have a metallic finish for the headframe and around the cups, which gives it a premium look, but the headset doesn’t actually feel high-end.
 It also only comes in a single color scheme option.

-The LS31 is a comfortable headset that you’ll be able to wear for long gaming sessions.
+The LucidSound LS31 is a comfortable headset that you’ll be able to wear for long gaming sessions.
 The cups have thick padding, and the headband is well-padded too.
 This headset is fairly lightweight for their bulky design.
 Their clamping force is also low, and they feel a bit loose on the head, which some may not like.
 However, the stiff ear cups may make them feel a bit tighter for some.

-The LucidSound LS31 have a decent control scheme with many options, but it might be confusing to use, especially right out the box.
+The LucidSound LS31 have a decent control scheme with many options, but it might be confusing to use, especially right out of the box.
 You have a dial and a button on each cup.
 The left ear cup dial controls “game audio” (any audio that goes through the headphones that isn’t a third-party voice-chat app).
-This means it's essentially a volume dial for your games, Spotify/music apps, video players or any sound coming from your browser.
+This means it's essentially a volume dial for your games, Spotify/music apps, video players, or any sound coming from your browser.

 The right dial is for chat volume (controls how much you hear your friends in Discord, for example).
 For the buttons, one tap on the left ear cup mutes the headphones completely, game and chat audio.
-A single tap on the right ear cup is to mute/unmute the microphone, while a 3-second hold is for mic monitoring.
+A single tap on the right ear cup is to mute/unmute the microphone, while a three-second hold is for mic monitoring.
 However, mic monitoring, or sidetone, is controlled by the game audio dial (left), which is counter-productive since if you want to reduce your own voice, you’ll reduce game audio as well.

-It is also important to note that an in-game chat system counts as game audio, and not chat audio (we tested it in League of Legends, Overwatch and CS:GO).
+It's also important to note that an in-game chat system counts as game audio and not chat audio (we tested it in League of Legends, Overwatch, and CS:GO).
 This means you won’t be able to mute your online teammates without muting game audio at the same time.
-You also get an EQ button to cycle between bass, default and treble sound profiles.
+You also get an EQ button to cycle between bass, default, and treble sound profiles.
 Some may also find the buttons very sensitive and might register unwanted actions often.

-This headset is not very stable on the head.
+This headset isn't very stable on the head.
 Tilting your head won’t cause much movement, but as soon as your head is moving a bit more, the cups’ weight will make them slide off.
 Thankfully, their wireless design eliminates the risk of a cable getting stuck on something and pulling the headset off your head.
 This shouldn’t be a problem during gaming sessions, but this bulky headset is definitely not made for physical activity.

 The bass performance is decent.
 LFE (low-frequency extension) is at 25Hz, which is good.
 Low-bass, which is responsible for low-end thump and rumble, is slightly lacking.
 However, mid-bass, responsible for the punch of the bass and kick instruments, and high-bass, responsible for warmth, are both overemphasized by about 5dB, making the bass of this headset quite boomy and muddy.